 - Your webpages.

 - Social media.

-Visuals stand a better chance to be seen since their surface area has increased across multiple search verticals as well.
+Since search results have become more personalized and dynamic, user interaction has changed.
+Visuals stand a better chance to be seen since their surface area has also increased across multiple search verticals.

 4. Visuals Help Capture Short Attention Spans

 While obvious, it’s probably the most important one on this list.

 No matter how you slice it, humans don’t just want visuals – they need them.

 The average person can get distracted (or bored) within a few seconds.
 That doesn’t give you much time to grab someone’s attention.